tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Following the object properties from an instance of a `bdqffdq:Response` to an instance of a subclass of a `bdqffdq:DataQualityNeed` SHOULD identify one and only one instance of a subclass of a `bdqffdq:DataQualityNeed` for a single instance of a `bdqffdq:Response`.
 If this condition is not met, it is not possible to tell which Test with which `Parameter` argument values produced the `Response`.

-Each instance of a `bdqffdq:ValidationResponse` SHOULD be the object of one and only one `bdqffdq:producesResponse` property linking it to an instance of a `bdqffdq:Implementation`, which in turn SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property linking it to an instance of a `bdqffdq:Specification`, which in turn SHOULD be the object of one and only one `bdqffdq:hasSpecification` property linking it to an instance of a `bdqffdq:ValidationMethod`, which in turn SHOULD be the subject for one and only one `bdqffdq:forValidation` property linking it to an instance of a `bdqffdq:Validation`.

-Each instance of a `bdqffdq:IssueResponse` SHOULD be the object of one and only one `bdqffdq:producesResponse` property linking it to an instance of a `bdqffdq:Implementation`, which in turn SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property linking it to an instance of a `bdqffdq:Specification`, which in turn SHOULD be the object of one and only one `bdqffdq:hasSpecification` property linking it to an instance of a `bdqffdq:IssueMethod`, which in turn SHOULD be the subject for one and only one `bdqffdq:forIssue` property linking it to an instance of a `bdqffdq:Issue`.

-Each instance of a `bdqffdq:MeasurementResponse` SHOULD be the object of one and only one `bdqffdq:producesResponse` property linking it to an instance of a `bdqffdq:Implementation`, which in turn SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property linking it to an instance of a `bdqffdq:Specification`, which in turn SHOULD be the object of one and only one `bdqffdq:hasSpecification` property linking it to an instance of a `bdqffdq:MeasurementMethod`, which in turn SHOULD be the subject for one and only one `bdqffdq:forMeasure` property linking it to an instance of a `bdqffdq:Measure`.

-Each instance of a `bdqffdq:AmendmentResponse` SHOULD be the object of one and only one `bdqffdq:producesResponse` property linking it to an instance of a `bdqffdq:Implementation`, which in turn SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property linking it to an instance of a `bdqffdq:Specification`, which in turn SHOULD be the object of one and only one `bdqffdq:hasSpecification` property linking it to an instance of a `bdqffdq:AmendmentMethod`, which in turn SHOULD be the subject for one and only one `bdqffdq:forAmendment` property linking it to an instance of a `bdqffdq:Amendment`.
+For a `bdqffdq:ValidationResponse`, it SHOULD be possible to trace a single path to the `bdqffdq:Validation` that produced it, via one-to-one links:
+- Each `bdqffdq:ValidationResponse`
+  - SHOULD be the object of exactly one `bdqffdq:producesResponse` triple from an `bdqffdq:Implementation`.
+- That `bdqffdq:Implementation`
+  - SHOULD have exactly one `bdqffdq:usesSpecification` triple to a `bdqffdq:Specification`.
+- That `bdqffdq:Specification`
+  - SHOULD be the object of exactly one `bdqffdq:hasSpecification` triple from a `bdqffdq:ValidationMethod`.
+- That `bdqffdq:ValidationMethod`
+  - SHOULD have exactly one `bdqffdq:forValidation` triple to a `bdqffdq:Validation`.

+For a `bdqffdq:IssueResponse`, it SHOULD be possible to trace a single path to the `bdqffdq:Issue` that produced it, via one-to-one links:
+- Each `bdqffdq:IssueResponse`
+  - SHOULD be the object of exactly one `bdqffdq:producesResponse` triple from an `bdqffdq:Implementation`.
+- That `bdqffdq:Implementation`
+  - SHOULD have exactly one `bdqffdq:usesSpecification` triple to a `bdqffdq:Specification`.
+- That `bdqffdq:Specification`
+  - SHOULD be the object of exactly one `bdqffdq:hasSpecification` triple from a `bdqffdq:IssueMethod`.
+- That `bdqffdq:IssueMethod`
+  - SHOULD have exactly one `bdqffdq:forIssue` triple to a `bdqffdq:Issue`.

+For a `bdqffdq:MeasurementResponse`, it SHOULD be possible to trace a single path to the `bdqffdq:Measurement` that produced it, via one-to-one links:
+- Each `bdqffdq:MeasurementResponse`
+  - SHOULD be the object of exactly one `bdqffdq:producesResponse` triple from an `bdqffdq:Implementation`.
+- That `bdqffdq:Implementation`
+  - SHOULD have exactly one `bdqffdq:usesSpecification` triple to a `bdqffdq:Specification`.
+- That `bdqffdq:Specification`
+  - SHOULD be the object of exactly one `bdqffdq:hasSpecification` triple from a `bdqffdq:MeasurementMethod`.
+- That `bdqffdq:MeasurementMethod`
+  - SHOULD have exactly one `bdqffdq:forMeasure` triple to a `bdqffdq:Measurement`.

+For a `bdqffdq:AmendmentResponse`, it SHOULD be possible to trace a single path to the `bdqffdq:Amendment` that produced it, via one-to-one links:
+- Each `bdqffdq:AmendmentResponse`
+  - SHOULD be the object of exactly one `bdqffdq:producesResponse` triple from an `bdqffdq:Implementation`.
+- That `bdqffdq:Implementation`
+  - SHOULD have exactly one `bdqffdq:usesSpecification` triple to a `bdqffdq:Specification`.
+- That `bdqffdq:Specification`
+  - SHOULD be the object of exactly one `bdqffdq:hasSpecification` triple from a `bdqffdq:AmendmentMethod`.
+- That `bdqffdq:AmendmentMethod`
+  - SHOULD have exactly one `bdqffdq:forAmendment` triple to a `bdqffdq:Amendment`.

 Given a `Response`, the following query returns which Test was run with which argument values for which parameters by which mechanism to produce it.
 This query SHOULD only return a single row.